ericyung1/WashU-Chat-Buddy/README.md

 All forms of data used to load into Langchain DocumentLoader

 Webscraper:<br>
--Source Code for pdf to txt converter
+1) Source Code for pdf to txt converter
--Source Code for student events
+2) Source Code for student events
+3) Source Code for scraping course descriptions from WUSTL course listing

 chatbot.py - main Gradio application used to create chatbot, load frontend/backend, and create local host